quarkly/elements/docs/card.md

 **Behaviour**

-1. If position=("absolute") or position=("fixed") - the bottom property sets the bottom edge of an element to a unit above/below the bottom edge of its nearest positioned ancestor,
+1. If position="absolute" or position="fixed" - the bottom property sets the bottom edge of an element to a unit above/below the bottom edge of its nearest positioned ancestor,
-2. If position=("relative") - the bottom property makes the element's bottom edge to move above/below its normal position.
+2. If position="relative" - the bottom property makes the element's bottom edge to move above/below its normal position.
-3. If position=("sticky") - the bottom property behaves like its position is relative when the element is inside the viewport, and like its position is fixed when it is outside.
+3. If position="sticky" - the bottom property behaves like its position is relative when the element is inside the viewport, and like its position is fixed when it is outside.

 | Type            | Default |
 | --------------- | :-----: |